bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 SentinelOne, or S1 for short, is actually known for their very robust API for Splunk integration (or any other third party platform).

+One exciting feature is the "Attack Storyline", which is a forensic representation of what the attack did chronologically.
+This will include what processes were called, and what process those processes called, in addition to various metrics like raw data and file statistics.

-Available on the following Platforms
+Available on the following platforms
  - Winows 7/8/10
  - MacOS X 10.9+
  - CentOS, RHEL 6.5, 7.0, 7.2